'Dreamers' disappointed that Congress deferred DACA deal

 The leader of the Senate Democrats, New York Senator Chuck Schumer, said on Twitter he believed he would have enough votes to bring a deal on DACA to the Senate floor and pass it.

-Schumer said he expected Republican Majority Leader Mitch McConnell to honour his promise to open debate on the issue.
-“If he does not honour our agreement, he will have breached the trust of not only the Democratic Senators but the members of his own party as well.”
+Schumer said he expected Republican Majority Leader Mitch McConnell to honor his promise to open debate on the issue.
+“If he does not honor our agreement, he will have breached the trust of not only the Democratic Senators but the members of his own party as well.”

 Activists said they planned to make their feelings known at the ballot box, targeting Republicans who have railed against illegal immigration as well as moderate Democrats who voted for Monday’s deal.

-“We will be organising voters, the people who will bring the consequences,” Adrian Reyna, 26, said by telephone.
+“We will be organizing voters, the people who will bring the consequences,” Adrian Reyna, 26, said by telephone.

 An Oakland, California, resident who was brought to the United States from Mexico at age 11, Reyna said he started to work for passage of legislation to protect fellow Dreamers during his student days at the University of Texas.